herrkaefer/snowman/realtime/README.md

 - A post-reply cue can be configured with the Advanced tab key `post_reply_cue_path`; by default it reuses `audio/ready_cue.wav`.
 - A failure cue can be configured with the Advanced tab key `failure_cue_path`; by default it uses `audio/wake_chime.wav`.
 - The default playback device is auto-detected and prefers `Google voiceHAT`.
-- The default prompt lives in `snowman_realtime/config.py`, and the UI writes prompt overrides into `data/config.json`.
+- The default prompt lives in `snowman_realtime/config.py`, and the UI writes the active prompt into `data/identity.md`.
 - The assistant name is configured separately with `agent_name`; runtime instructions prepend `Your name is {agent_name}.` automatically.
 - The default mode uses manual turn submission to Realtime instead of continuous server VAD.
 - The product interaction model is currently half-duplex rather than true barge-in during reply playback.